 - (a) General Rule.
 The Administrator may designate any of the following as a Participant from time to time, to the extent of the Administrator's authority: any officer or other employee of the Company or its Affiliates; an individual that the Company or an Affiliate has engaged to become an officer or employee; a Director, including a Non-Employee Director; or any consultant or advisor who is a natural person and who provides services (other than in connection with (i) a capital-raising transaction or (ii) promoting or maintaining a market in securities of the Company) to the Company or any Affiliate.
 The Administrator's granting of an Award to a Participant will not require the Administrator to grant an Award to such individual at any future time.
-The Administrator's granting of a participant will not require the Administrator to grant any other type of Award to such individual. - (b) Code Section 409A Restrictions on Option and SAR Awards.
+The Administrator's granting of a particular type of Award to a Participant will not require the Administrator to grant any other type of Award to such individual. - (b) Code Section 409A Restrictions on Option and SAR Awards.
 Options or SARs shall only be granted to employees or Non-employee Directors providing direct services to any corporation in a chain of corporations or other entities in which each corporation or other entity, starting with the Company, has a controlling interest in another corporation or entity in the chain, starting with the corporation or other entity for which the service provider provides direct services on the date of grant of the Option or SAR.
 For this purpose, the term "controlling interest" has the same meaning as provided in Treas.
 Reg.
 Section 1.414(c)-2(b)(2)(i) of the Code, provided that the language "at least 50 percent" is used instead of "at least 80 percent" each place it appears in Treas.
 Reg.
 Section 1.414(c)-2(b)(2)(i).
 In addition, where the use of the Shares with respect to the grant of an Option or SAR to such service provider is based upon legitimate business criteria, the term "controlling interest" has the same meaning as provided in Treas.
 Reg.
-Section 1.414(c)-2(b)(2)(i).
-In addition, where the use of the Shares with respect to the grant of an Option or SAR to such service provider is based upon legitimate business criteria, the term "controlling interest" has the same meaning as provided in Treas.
-Reg.
 Section 1.414(c)-2(b)(2)(i) of the Code, provided that the language "at least 20 percent" is used instead of "at least 80 percent" each place it appears in Treas.
 Reg.
 Section 1.414(c)-2(b)(2)(i).
 For purposes of determining ownership of an interest in an organization, the rules of Treas.
 Reg.
-Section 1.414(c)-40 the Code apply.
+Section 1.414(c)-(3) and 1.414(c)-4 of the Code apply.